-New Scots outcome(s) and theme(s)

-rights; access; employability and welfare

-Project aim

-• To upskill the cohort for the wo orkplace

-To learn technical language, ski •

-nongst the men, some of whom, felt that provision

-at the time wasn't relevant.
+- To upskill the cohort for the workplace - To learn technical language, skills and health and safety - To improve ESOL attendance amongst the men, some of whom, felt that provision at the time wasn't relevant.

 Organisation(s) involved in delivery Geographical reach of project

 Argyll and Bute Council

 Argyll College UHI Isle of Bute

 Local businesses

-Description of project

-ABC partnered with Argyll College - the second such example of partnership working having previously offered a hairdressing course for Syrian refugees - to deliver a bespoke construction course.
-Language learning was implicit in the activities and learned on the job, not through formal ESOL tuition.
-Topics covered - health and safety; industry techniques i.e. building, construction, electrics, painting and decorating.
-The group meet for two full days twice a week.
-The group benefitted from the college's close industry links - work experience was a fundamental aspect of this initiative.
-Work placements were found for the individuals, in line with DWP regulations.
-The successful pilot in autumn/winter 2017 led to it being extended to Summer 2018.
-The programme funded all protective clothing.
-An interpreter was not provided however one of the attendees had very good

-English and has acted as an Project Outcomes
+- ABC partnered with Argyll College the second such example of partnership working having previously offered a hairdressing course for Syrian refugees to deliver a bespoke construction course.
+Language learning was implicit in the activities and learned on the job, not through formal ESOL tuition. - Topics covered health and safety; industry techniques i.e. building, construction, electrics, painting and decorating. - The group meet for two full days twice a week. - The group benefitted from the college's close industry links work experience was a fundamental aspect of this initiative. - Work placements were found for the individuals, in line with DWP regulations. - The course contained adapted elements from SCQF Level 4 Skill for Work Programme. - The successful pilot in autumn/winter 2017 led to it being extended to Summer 2018. - The programme funded all protective clothing. - An interpreter was not provided however one of the attendees had very good English and has acted as an interpreter for the group.

-n to learn has been significantly better than at

-formal ESOL lessons

-All are working towards the CSCS certificate (Construction Skills Certification Scheme) although it is expected that not all will pass due to their level of English.

-Work experience opportunities are being identified

-There has been a significant improvement in confidence, English, technical

-- anding and appreciation of health and safety

-nto the work place yet want to study further Argyll

-College offers a Constructio
+- Attendance and enthusiasm to learn has been significantly better than at formal ESOL lessons - All are working towards the CSCS certificate (Construction Skills Certification Scheme) although it is expected that not all will pass due to their level of English. - Work experience opportunities are being identified - There has been a significant improvement in confidence, English, technical skills and a greater understanding and appreciation of health and safety - For those that don't move into the work place yet want to study further Argyll College offers a Construction Skills course on Bute.

-Cost

-There is a high cost of running a bespoke course (+£20,000).
-However, this is outweighed by the students' willingness to participate and the positive feedback we have received.